CaptainSly/PaperFX/Readme.md

 A [TODO](technical_documents/Paper%20Engine%20TODO%20List.txt) list detailing what I want to tackle for a myriad of different topics.

+A [Script Tutorial](technical_documents/ScriptingTutorial.md) of sorts.
+I'll try to write it as I fill out the engine.

 ## Used Libraries
 * Gson